TheSpreadEagleDisco1972.JPG

 Andy Mac and The Spread Eagle Disco

-This was a much happier and somewhat naive time, popular TV shows were The Persuaders, Alias Smith & Jones, The Six Million Dollar Man, and The Dukes of Hazard!
+Alias Smith & Jones, The Six Million Dollar Man, and The Dukes of Hazard!

-Here are just some of the hits from that time, and as Andy likes to point out you will not see any Abba in here, no self respecting disco DJ would have played Abba in the 70's!
+Here are just some of the hits from that time, and as Andy likes to point out you will not see any Abba in here, no self-respecting disco DJ would have played Abba in the 70's!

 1972